Jessica Hawkins: Career

 Hawkins continued working as a stunt driver in 2021, featuring in the James Bond film No Time to Die.
 On 19 May, she was announced as the driver ambassador for the Aston Martin F1 Team.
-She returned to W Series for the second edition of the championship, once again placing 11th in the standings, with four points finishes between the Hungary and US races, including a 5th place finish in Zandvoort.
+She returned to W Series for the second edition of the championship, once again placing 11th in the standings, with four points finishes between the Hungary and US races, including a fifth place finish in Zandvoort.
 She also made a one-off return to the BTCC at Snetterton, replacing Andy Neate having elected to sit out the event, with a best finish of 21st in three races.

 In September 2023, Hawkins tested the Aston Martin AMR21 over 26 laps at Hungaroring, becoming the first female driver to test an F1 car since Tatiana Calderón with Sauber in 2018.
 In November, Aston Martin announced that Hawkins' role within the team will be extended as the team's head of racing for F1 Academy, where she is working with Aston Martin's F1 Academy representative Tina Hausmann.

 Sportscar racing

 British GT Championship

+Hawkins' Beechdean Aston Martin in 2024.

 In 2024, Hawkins and the Aston Martin Formula One Team announced that she would compete in the 2024 British GT Championship driving the new Aston Martin Vantage AMR GT3 for Beechdean Motorsport alongside team owner Andrew Howard.
 She would have middling results, finishing a high of seventh in race one at Donington Park.